 Threat Protection

 IPVanish has expanded from its VPN offerings to support other cybersecurity needs.
-With Threat Protection, you canblock intrusive ads, online trackers, and malicious websites when IPVanish is connected.
+With Threat Protection, you can block intrusive ads, online trackers, and malicious websites when IPVanish is connected.

 IPVanish test results